Absolute Zero

 Amontons hypothesized a state devoid of heat in a paper published in 1703.

 All systems in thermodynamic equilibrium at absolute zero have vanishing entropy.
 This principle is called the Nernst heat theorem, or. the third law of thermodynamics.
-Walther Hermann Nernst (1864-1941) Germany.
+Walther Nernst (1864–1941) Germany.

 It is impossible reduce the temperature of any systems to absolute zero in a finite number of steps.